 Days after a 1962 item in Kilgallen's gossip column had alluded to affairs between Marilyn Monroe and the Kennedys, Marilyn was also found dead.
-Around the time Monroe appeared with her husband Arthur Miller at the HUAC hearings, she was reportedly smoking pot in New Jersey.
+Around the time Monroe appeared with her husband Arthur Miller at the HUAC hearings, she was reportedly smoking pot at a party in New Jersey.

 Also died 50 years ago today: psychedelic pioneer Aldous Huxley, who asked for LSD in the end.
 Sheryl Crow sings about the event in "Run Baby, Run."